WhirligigGirl/Whirligig-World/README.md

 1 Open the file GameData/WhirligigWorld/Settings.cfg in a text editor.

-2 You will see a configuration node with "Homeworld = Mesbin"
+2 You will see a configuration string with "Homeworld = Mesbin"

 3 Change "Mesbin" to "Kerbmun"

-4 Remove the Career mode patches from WhirligigWorld/Career.
-(Tech tree changes, contract changes, and part changes.)

-5 Restart KSP, and make sure to use a new save file or at least back up your old one.
+4 Restart KSP, and make sure to use a new save file or at least back up your old one.

-6 Kerbmun is nearly identical to Kerbin, though slightly denser.
+5 Kerbmun is nearly identical to Kerbin, though slightly denser.
 Gameplay will be comparable to Alternis Kerbol or Laythe Space Program.

 ------------------------------------------------------------------